 Top Tourist Attractions in Dublin

-As it’s often the case, after going through a quick travel guide of history and culture of Dublin, you want to dive into some fun activities.
+As it’s often the case, after learning a little bit of history and culture of the city, you want to find these elements on the streets of Dublin.
 The Guinness Storehouse is the right place to start.

-Regarded as the most visited attraction in Ireland, this place tells you everything from A to Z about Ireland’s famous stout.
-Get ready to learn tales, facts, and what it takes to make a perfect pint of Guinness when walking through each floor of the building.
+Regarded as the most visited attraction in Ireland, the iconic brewery tells you everything from A to Z about Ireland’s famous stout.
+Get ready to learn tales, facts, and what it takes to make a perfect pint of Guinness when walking through every floor of the building.
 To top it off, beer tasting and a rooftop bar might help you digest new information quicker.

-This Dublin travel guide can’t be complete without a visit to Temple Bar.
+Temple Bar is an essential part of every Dublin travel guide and Dublin itinerary.
 Even if beer is not your first choice of drink, this busy riverside neighborhood will entice you with authentic Irish culture.
 We are talking about folk music, traditional Irish cuisine, brightly colored buildings, and of course the traditional pubs.

-As this Dublin travel guide mentioned above, the city is worldwide known for its cultural heritage.
-With that said, apart from being the Dubliners, the majority of city’s prominent citizens had one more thing in common.
-At different points in time, they called Trinity College their alma mater.
-One of the oldest universities in Western Europe, up to this day the College welcomes all visitors.
+Dublin is worldwide known for its academic and cultural heritage.
+At different point of time, the most popular Irish as well at city’s prominent citizens had called Trinity College their alma mater.
+One of the oldest universities in Western Europe, up to this day the College sets up some of the highest standards in the world.

 TIP: For those who plan to visit Trinity within the next few years, check out the status of the Books of Kells beforehand.
 During my recent visit, a replica of the Book replaced the original, which was sent for restoration.